 The Middle Ground: A Frame And Truss Build

 Saying all this doesn’t mean you have to use a full builder.
 There are many frame and truss companies that will help with your design and sell direct to you.
+Once the house is built, you can then hire a renovation company or kitchen designer to work on the interior of your house.

 There are several companies around the country that build standard design houses in a factory and can deliver them to site fully finished or in two or three segments that bolt together once on site.